Source: Adapted from “The Organic Seasonal Cookbook”

 What is Chicken Laksa?

 Laksa is a spicy noodle soup popular in Asian cuisine.
 Laksa gained it’s original popularity in Malaysia which then took off in Thai cooking.
 This dish is called laksa due to the spicy paste that is used.
 It’s a distinctive taste that originates from Asian cuisine.
 Traditionally, laksa consists of rice noodles or rice vermicelli with chicken, prawn or fish.
+I however did not have rice noodles, and instead used my ramen noodles.
+Just as good though.
+Anything with noodles, coconut milk and loaded flavor and spices, it’s a dish I would never pass on.

 - 3 3/4 cups coconut milk canned